awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 CloudTrail uses a CloudWatch Logs log group as a delivery endpoint for log events\.
 You can create a log group or specify an existing one\.

 **To create or specify a log group**

+1. Make sure you are logged in with an administrative IAM user or role with sufficient permissions to configure CloudWatch Logs integration\.
+For more information, see [Granting Permission to View and Configure Amazon CloudWatch Logs Information on the CloudTrail Console](security_iam_id-based-policy-examples.md#grant-cloudwatch-permissions-for-cloudtrail-users)\.

 1. Open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.